cfy/dotfiles/README.md

 	+ Researching [Learn Vimscript the Hard Way][lvsthw]
 	+ Took some tips from many people, but really liked [rdegges setup][rdegges]

-- tmux: tmux.conf
+- tmux: *tmux.conf*
 	+ Just a tmux.conf.
 I learned just the basics on the book
 	+ Inspired by a really nice book
 	+ [tmux: Productive Mouse-Free Development][tmux-book]
-	+ Under construction
+	+ **Under construction**

+- setup.sh:
+	- simple shell script with commands to setup all the configurations above.
+	- copies relevant files, and runs install in vim